Don’t overlook the powers of mushrooms, these fungis are some of the most powerful superfoods available to us.

 - Heart disease prevention

 Another fungi that is widely used for medicinal purposes.
 This mushroom is fantastic for helping treat various infections, anxiety and cognitive problems.
 It’s thought to be able to rebuild and strengthen your immunity.
 It also keeps your blood flowing at a healthy rate.

 - Reduces blood pressure

 - Helps to boost your body’s immunity

 - Can help to relieve anxiety

 - Can fight off insomnia

-Cordyceps mushrooms come in a range of different varieties, and while they may be amongst some of the most interesting fungi growing in the world today, you may not have had the chance to try one or two in mushroom recipes just yet.
-The Cordyceps, like the Lion’s Mane, is a parasite – and this long, thin species of mushrooms grows avidly in humid tropical environments such as rainforests.
-They are also thought to be able to help reduce cholesterol, protect our livers and even give us faster recovery from breathing problems.
+The Cordyceps, like the Lion’s Mane, is a parasite – and this long, thin species of mushroom grows avidly in humid tropical environments such as rainforests.
+They are also thought to be able to help reduce cholesterol, protect our livers and offer faster recovery from breathing problems.

 - Immunity booster

 - Diabetes relief